-There are two board committees, namely the Audit and Remuneration committees consisting of Sally Schofield, the Non-Executive Director, who is the sole member.
-The Board are seeking an additional non-executive director who will join these committees.
-During the year, the audit committee and the remuneration committee did not operate and all relevant matters were dealt with by the full Board.
+There are two board committees, namely the Audit and Remuneration committees consisting of Simon Rollason and Rufus Short, the two Non-Executive Directors.
+The appointment of Rufus Short signified the first time that the Company had retained the services of two Non-Executive Directors.
+During the year the audit committee and the remuneration committee did not operate and all relevant matters were dealt with by the full Board.
+Moving forward, the intention is for these two committees to operate as follows: